JannisHoch/copro/docs/Execution.rst

 .. info::

-    Multiple projections can be made by specifing various cfg-files with the -proj flag.
+    Multiple projections can be made by specifying various cfg-files with the -proj flag.

 Help
 ^^^^^^^^^^^^^^^^